tkosin/ERPNext-GCP-Installation/README.md

     sudo mysql_secure_installation

 You will be asked for the current MariaDB root password.
 Provide the password you have set during the installation.
 You will be asked if you wish to change the existing password of the root user of your MariaDB server.
 You can skip setting a new password, as you have already provided a strong password during installation.
 Answer `Y` to all of the other questions that are asked.

+Login to MariaDB using root user via `mysql -uroot -p` to ensure that setting is properly work.
+You will get response like this.

+	Enter password:
+	Welcome to the MariaDB monitor.
+Commands end with ; or \g.
+	Your MariaDB connection id is 3
+	Server version: 10.1.29-MariaDB-6 Ubuntu 18.04

+	Copyright (c) 2000, 2017, Oracle, MariaDB Corporation Ab and others.

+	Type 'help;' or '\h' for help.
+Type '\c' to clear the current input statement.

+	MariaDB [(none)]>

+For unexpected response like `ERROR 1698 (28000): Access denied for user 'root'@'localhost'` even you ware enter the right password is cause from default authentication plugin for user root, solution is clearly explain in this [link: Authentication Plugin](https://mariadb.com/kb/en/library/authentication-plugin-unix-socket/)

 # Install Nginx, Node.js and Redis